 By prioritizing security and privacy considerations, you can build a network monitoring dashboard that protects sensitive information, maintains data integrity, and complies with relevant regulations.
 In the next section, we will discuss the importance of ongoing monitoring and continuous improvement for your network monitoring dashboard.

-Section 11: Ongoing Monitoring and Continuous Improvement
+Section 12: Ongoing Monitoring and Continuous Improvement of Your Network Monitoring Dashboard

-Section 11: Ongoing Monitoring and Continuous Improvement
+Section 12: Ongoing Monitoring and Continuous Improvement of Your Network Monitoring Dashboard

 Building an effective network monitoring dashboard is an ongoing process that requires regular monitoring, evaluation, and continuous improvement.